lkozinakov/Park_Notifier/README.md

 Binaries: chrome driver for selenium https://sites.google.com/a/chromium.org/chromedriver/downloads

 mailing_list.txt file with one email address per line, and nothing else in the file

+email.txt with only one line in this form <email address you want to send from>:<its password>